Californios: Taxation

+Horses in Californio culture

 Horses were plentiful and often left, after being broken in, to wander around with a rope around their necks for easy capture.
 It was not unusual for a rider to use one horse until it was exhausted, before switching its bridle to another horse—letting the first horse free to wander.
 Horse ownership for all except a few exceptional animals were almost community property.
 Horses were so common and of so little use that they were often destroyed to keep them from eating the grass needed by the cattle.
 California Indians later developed a taste for horse flesh as food and helped keep the number of horses under control.
 An unusual use for horses was found in shucking wheat or barley.
 The wheat and its stems were cut from the gain fields by Indians bearing sickles.
 The grain with its stems still attached was transported to the harvesting area by solid wheeled ox-cart (nearly the only wheeled transport in California) and put into a circular packed earth corral.
 A herd of horses was then driven into the same corral or "threshing field".
 By keeping the horses moving around the corral their hoofs would, in time, separate the wheat or barley from the chaff.
 Later the horses would be allowed to escape and the wheat and chaff were collected and then separated by tossing it into the air on a windy day so as to let the wind carry the chaff away.
 Presumably the wheat was washed before use to remove some of the dirt.